jaime385/Steam/README.md

 # Steam
-This is a web app for using the Armstrong's steam tables.
+This is a web app for using steam tables.